roninprogrammer/Courier-Service/README.md

 Total Delivery Cost = Base Cost + (Weight * 10) + (Distance * 5) - Discount
 ```

     - Only one offer code is applicable per package.

     - If an invalid offer code is provided, the discount is 0.

 If an invalid offer code is provided, the discount is 0.2.
 Delivery Time Calculation

     - Vehicles deliver packages in batches while respecting their weight capacity.

     - Vehicles always travel at max speed and return to the source before the next trip.

-- Priority:
+**Priority**:

     1.Maximize number of packages per trip.

     2.Prefer heavier packages when tie occurs.

     3.Prioritize shortest delivery time if weights are the same.

 ### Assumption